-At the request of Member States, the WHO Regional Office for Europe led the development of the European Action Plan.
+- 391. At the request of Member States, the WHO Regional Office for Europe is leading the development of the European Action Plan.
 It is based on 10 integrative avenues for action, supported by 10 essential public health operations developed within the Region.
-These form the cornerstone of a modern public health service.
+These form the cornerstone of a modern health system. - 392.
 The proposed essential public health operations are to become the unifying and guiding basis for the health authorities in any country in the Region to establish, monitor and evaluate strategies and actions for public health.
 Box 7 lists the 10 essential public health operations.
-Strengthening them requires mainstreaming the whole-of-government approach to improving health through health in all policies, which promotes an integrated policy response across sector and portfolio boundaries.

-The European Action Plan for Strengthening Public Health Services and Capacity is supported by a review of public health services across the Region, evidence on institutional models for delivering public health services and tools and instruments for public health practice.
+Strengthening them requires mainstreaming the whole-of-government approach to improving health through health in all policies, which promotes an integrated policy response across sector and portfolio boundaries. - 393.
+The European Action Plan will be supported by evidence on institutional models for delivering public health services; tools and instruments for public health practice; and strengthening public health.